christensenacademy/christensen-academy/modules/beginning-java/textpages/variables-intro.md

 System.out.println(distance/2); // Print out the value held by the distance variable divided by two
 ```

-##Conclusion
+##Learning Advice
-To fully understand what variables are and how they work, you'll need to gain some real programming experience.
-I encourage you to continue trying to write interesting programs and push the limits of what you know.
+Don't try to memorize any of this stuff.
+You're way better off focusing on trying to actually write interesting programs and learning things that way.

 ![](http://christensenacademy.org/img/signature.png)